 What We Like: The innovative changing menu, open fire cooking, Spanish food and incredibly knowledgeable staff.

 If the sound of the name on your tongue is anything to go by, Mamasita promises to be one of the most fun restaurants in Melbourne.
 Mamasita claims partial responsibility for the Mexican craze sweeping the nation, and with regular hour-long waits for seats at this innovative and authentic Mexican restaurant, they may have a point.
 The space is quaint and quirky, the spirits are artisan and refreshing and the food is mouth-watering and constantly evolving.

 Address: Level 1/11 Collins St, Melbourne VIC 3000

 Hours: Tues-Sat 5:45-11pm

 What We Like: Mexican food with a Melbourne dining attitude.

 9. Cutler & Co.

 Located in an old metal works factory in Fitzroy, Cutler & Co exudes elegance and minimalism.
-Whether you want to sit at the stand-alone bar for a drink and snack or take the whole evening for a degustation style menu that changes daily, Andrew McConnell’s venue easily makes the list of cool places to eat in Melbourne.
+Whether you want to sit at the stand-alone bar for a drink and snack or take the whole evening for a degustation style menu that changes daily, Andrew McConnell’s venue easily makes the list of cool places to eat in Fitzroy North.

 Address: 55/57 Gertrude St, Fitzroy VIC 3065